It is important to know what the flexible wage system is, the wage components and how they affect you as an employee.

 Your monthly CPF contributions, overtime pay, salary in lieu and paid leave are all computed on your monthly gross wages, comprising the monthly fixed component and the monthly variable component.

-The NWC recommends a varying percentage of variable components for different levels of employees:
+The National Wages Council (NWC) recommends a varying percentage of variable components for different levels of employees:

 What Is The Advantage Of Having A Flexible Wage System?

-According to Singapore National Employers Federation (SNEF), 29.3% of employees are now on the Flexible Wage System and they hope to increase this to about 70% to 90%.
+According to NWC, 29.3% of employees are on the Flexible Wage System in 2019, and there is the goal increase this to about 70% to 90%.